partylikeits1983/miden-tutorials/book/src/rust-client/counter_contract_tutorial.md

 Then we create a new transaction request with our custom script, and then pass the transaction request to the client.

-Paste the following code into your src/main.rs file:
+Paste the following code at the end of your `src/main.rs` file:
 ```rust
 // -------------------------------------------------------------------------
 // STEP 2: Call the Counter Contract with a script